Routing

 Key concepts

-Route A planned sequence of stops assigned to a specific driver or vehicle, typically within a designated timeframe.
+Route A planned sequence of 2 or more stops assigned to a specific driver or vehicle within a timeframe.
+Samsara refers to loads as routes.

 Stop (sometimes called a Route Stop) is a single location within a Route where a driver is scheduled (or required) to perform a specific action.